 Whether you are new to data annotation or a seasoned professional, this article will provide valuable insights into the world of data annotation and help you stay on top of its latest trends.

-data annotation types
+Types of data annotation

 Large language models (LLM) annotation